23-2-DSDN242/time-based-media-lucycocoa/README.md

 # Maeda Clock

-I have recreated one of Maeda's clocks, particularly choosing the one positioned in the middle.
-This iteration features numerical displays for hours, minutes and seconds along with randomly moving particles to infuse visual interest.
 I haven't coded in about six months, so I found myself needing to recall the basics of coding to recreate this iteration.
 First, I used 'let' to established the initial x and y coordinated for the first ellipse.
 Then, I proceeded to draw the numbers, ensuring they were sized appropriately to fit within the confines of each ellipse.
 During my exploration of the p5.js reference, I came across a shadow effect that caught my attention.
 Recognizing its potential to enhance the visual effect of my sketches, particularly in simulating lighting effects.
 By using this code, I was able to achieve a radiant, luminous effect on the featured ellipses.
 ![preview](https://github.com/23-2-DSDN242/time-based-media-lucycocoa/assets/140350024/47a69aee-3cdb-4b00-b29b-eeaea655fcf0)